cucumber/pretty-formatter/java/README.md

 ## Theming

-The messages to pretty writer can be configured with a custom theme.
+The messages to pretty and summary writers can be configured with a custom theme.
 For example to remove all colors.

 ```java
 var writer = MessagesToPrettyWriter.builder()